 Importantly, a domestic violence offense can affect your right to own a firearm and your immigration status.
 You can also be subject to a restraining order if charged with domestic violence.

 If you’re charged with domestic violence, you need to hire an experienced Massachusetts criminal defense attorney immediately.
+I have secured dismissals in dozens of domestic violence charges.
 Contact me today, and we’ll get started on your defense.
+Call (or text) me at (617) 295-7500.